 Uncontrolled islanding is the separation and loss of synchronism between a portion of the interconnection and the remaining interconnected system.
 Islanding originates with uncontrolled loss of branches, ending with the formation of sub-network islands.

-Generators disconnected from the System by fault clearing action or by a Special Protection System are not considered out of synchronism.
-Similarly, islands formed from being disconnected from the System by fault clearing action or by a Special Protection System are not considered an uncontrolled island.
+Generators disconnected from the System by fault clearing action or by a RAS are not considered out of synchronism.
+Similarly, islands formed from being disconnected from the System by fault clearing action or by a RAS are not considered an uncontrolled island.

 Sub-network islands have the following characteristics: